This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Use 2 tbsp per pound of chicken part.
-For whole chickens, I use 1 tbsp per pound
+- My general rule of thumb is to use 1-2 tbsp per pound of chicken part.
+For a whole chicken, I use 1 tbsp per pound.

-- Let it sit on the chicken for maximum flavor, but no worries if you’re short on time.
+- For best results and maximum flavor, let the chicken dry rub sit on the chicken, but no worries if you’re short on time.
 I’ve used this with and without letting the dry rub sit on the meat

 - Use fresh spices: Make sure that your spices haven’t expired.
 It makes a difference in the overall taste